tytydraco/yessleep/out/My_neighbor_keeps_staring_at_his_door_part_2.md

 Sobbing.
 An old man directly outside my door sobbing and wailing in the darkness.
 “I’m sorry, please forgive me please”.
 I freeze, stunned into silence.
 “I didn’t want to scare you”, his crying gradually dies down.
 For a moment there is nothing.
 Then he speaks again.
 “I just really need you to open the door”

 My stomach twists.
-Something about his voice is wrong.
-It’s throaty and gruff.
-Like someone else’s voice coming through a throat that wasn’t made for it.
-Like someone is borrowing him.
+His voice It’s throaty and gruff.

-I don’t answer, and from somewhere behind him, in the darkness outside, I hear something whisper.
+I don’t answer, and from behind him, in the darkness outside, I hear someone whisper.
 “Please”
-Then another voice “Please”
+Then another voice joins him “Please”.

 Then another.
 Until the darkness outside my door is filled with people begging me to open it.
+But I recognized them I think.
+It’s so overwhelming their voices echoing, bouncing off one another.

 Still frozen, I stand listening until the voices trail off into the distance until it’s just Mr Johnson’s again.
 “That’s okay.”